eccelerators/SimStm/README.rst

  lines append message alines "Some message to be written to a file later" lines append message alines "Value1: {} Value2: {} to be written to a file later" $mvar1 $mvar2

-Append a line at the end of a lines object.
+The ``lines append array`` instruction appends a line at the end of a lines object.
 The line can be derived from an array or a message.
 The message string can contain {} placeholders which are filled by values of variables given after the message string.